PhilT/arch_installer/README.md

 * X is installed except when `MACHINE=server`
 * VirtualBox guest utils installed when running on a VM
 * Various packages are installed (especially when installing X).
 This may not be to your liking.
+* English Language and UK keyboard

+Everything is installed via chroot so no reboot is done until the end (and it's an optional step should you prefer to check the installation before booting into Arch for the first time).

 ## Usage